Helen Storrow: Family and progressive roots

 Born Helen Osborne on September 22, 1864, in Auburn, New York, she was the youngest of David Munson ("Munson") Osborne and Eliza Wright's four children.
-Her parents were raised in modest circumstances, but by the time of Helen's birth, Munson Osborne had become one of the most prominent men in Cayuga County.
-Helen and her siblings enjoyed a happy and privileged upbringing, attending private schools, traveling through Europe, and spending summers at their home on Owasco Lake at Willow Point, New York.
+Her parents were raised in modest circumstances, but by the time of Storrow's birth, Munson Osborne had become one of the most prominent men in Cayuga County.
+Storrow and her siblings enjoyed a happy and privileged upbringing, attending private schools, traveling through Europe, and spending summers at their home on Owasco Lake at Willow Point, New York.
 The Osborne mansion at 99 South Street served as a cultural center in Auburn.

-Her eldest sister, Emily (1854–1944), married Springfield banker Frederick Harris; her next eldest sister, Florence (1856–1877), was described as a gentle girl, extremely fond of animals, who died of typhoid fever, leaving behind a fiancée, Samuel Bowles; her only brother, Thomas Mott Osborne (1859–1926), inherited his father's business, and became a stalwart advocate of prison reform.
+Storrow's eldest sister, Emily (1854–1944), married Springfield banker Frederick Harris; her next eldest sister, Florence (1856–1877), was described as a gentle girl, extremely fond of animals, who died of typhoid fever, leaving behind a fiancée, Samuel Bowles; her only brother, Thomas Mott Osborne (1859–1926), inherited his father's business, and became a stalwart advocate of prison reform.

 Their father, Munson Osborne, was a farmer's son from Rye, New York.
 His ancestors were once prosperous landowners, but they became impoverished, having lost their fortune in the aftermath of the American Revolution.
 Osborne left his father's home at the age of fifteen, accepting work wherever it could be found.
 After several failed business ventures, Osborne founded D. M. Osborne & Co. in 1856, and made a fortune manufacturing agricultural machinery.
 Osborne's life revolved around his work.
 He was an exacting, but fair employer, and years after his death his former employees still spoke of him with admiration.
 One of Auburn's most respected citizens, Osborne served three terms as mayor (1877–1880); a position later held by both his son and one of his grandsons.

 Munson Osborne was described as a loving husband and father, though he had a tendency to behave like a "benevolent autocrat."
 He respected his wife, and happily entertained her more liberal friends and relations.
 However, Osborne expected Eliza to conform, for the most part, to the traditional Victorian ideal of wife and mother.
 This meant virtually abandoning suffrage work after her marriage, and devoting the bulk of her time to domestic affairs.

 Having been raised in a family of social reformers, Eliza (Wright) Osborne was stubborn, self-reliant, witty and outspoken, a far less conventional figure than her spouse.
 She was the eldest child of David and Martha (Coffin) Wright.
 Both parents were descended from Quakers who traveled to the new world with William Penn.
 The Wrights were not practicing Quakers, but they still adhered to many tenets of their parents' faith – a belief in simplicity, equality, and individual dignity.
 They were staunch abolitionists, whose home served as a stop on the Underground Railroad.
 The Wrights and their daughter, Eliza Osborne, were loyal friends of the Underground Railroad's famed “conductor," Harriet Tubman.
 They helped Tubman settle in Auburn in 1860, and provided Tubman with odd jobs, enabling her to support her family.